Learning low-rank latent mesoscale structures in networks: Auxiliary Algorithms

 \section{Auxiliary Algorithms}

-We now present auxiliary algorithms that we use to solve various subproblems of Algorithms~\ref{alg:NDL} and~\ref{alg:network_reconstruction}.
+We now present auxiliary algorithms for solving various subproblems of Algorithms~\ref{alg:NDL} and~\ref{alg:network_reconstruction}.
 Let $\Pi_{S}$ denote the projection operator onto a subset $S$ of a space.
 For each matrix $A$, let $[A]_{\bullet i}$ (respectively, $[A]_{i\bullet}$) denote the $i^{\textup{th}}$ column (respectively, $i^{\textup{th}}$ row) of $A$.